 — Gavin Newsom (@GavinNewsom) September 24, 2020

 Newsom’s executive order followed a summer of record-breaking heatwaves and wildfires that have raged through more than 100,000 acres of California.
 However, the devastation goes beyond the loss of precious forests, homes and memories.
-The effects of the smoke adversely impact air quality, creating a greater risk of harming the respiratory health of residents.

 In a tweet, he emphasized that 50% of California’s greenhouse gas emissions and 80% of smog-forming pollution, and 95% of toxic diesel emissions are a result of transportation.
 Heavy-duty trucks will also be required to be zero-emission by 2035 and by 2045 for all medium and heavy-duty vehicles.